 A BIS FutureTrack report (table 9, p78), showed that undergraduates who participated in both work experience and work-based learning during university were more likely to be employed, have greater confidence and earn higher salaries than those that did not.

 However, the online marketplace for work experience opportunities does not supply the volume that is required.
-In a landscape analysis conducted in November 2015 of 20 external providers, we found only 2,700 work experience opportunities listed.
-This fragmented marketplace with a large number of players is generating opportunities that are too low in volume to serve a student population of nearly 2.3m students.
+The fragmented marketplace with a large number of players is generating opportunities that are too low in volume to serve our student population.

 There is also a suggestion that students are unaware of the value of the different types of work experience they have undertaken.
 Research from the National Centre reveals an apparent mismatch between demand and supply: student surveys reported 150,000 work experiences versus employers’ claims of 250,000 placements a year.
 This may be due to a difference in definitions.
 If students are defining work experience only as year-long placements as suggested by the report, they may be discounting other experiences that are of shorter duration or that may be unrelated to their studies, without understanding the impact they could have in improving their employability skills.
 In fact, a further National Centre report, investigating the low take-up of long-duration placement opportunities among computer science students, recommended a wider range of work placement lengths be offered to students without decreasing quality.

 Universities also have a role to record the full range of work experiences that students participate in, whether supplied by their own careers services or from an external provider.